 - For aperiodic CSI-RS resources in a resource set configured with higher layer parameter repetition set to ON, N=1.
 UE is not required to meet the accuracy requirements in clauses 10.1.19.2 and 10.1.20.2 if number of resources in the resource set is smaller than maxNumberRxBeam.
 The requirements apply provided qcl-info is configured with QCL-TypeD for all resources in the resource set.

+For the value of L1,

+1> If UE does not support supportSBFD or SBFD is not configured by the network

+2> L1=0

+1> else (if UE supports supportSBFD and SBFD is configured by the network)

+2> if higher layer parameter timeRestrictionForChannelMeasurement is configured

+3> L1=0

+2> else (if higher layer parameter timeRestrictionForChannelMeasurement is not configured)

+3> if UE is configured to report L1-RSRP for SBFD symbols

+4> When DRX is not configured, L1 is the number of occasions of the CSI-RS resource that are overlapping with dynamic UL transmission or with non-SBFD symbols during TL1-RSRP_Measurement_Period_CSI-RS

+4> When DRX is configured, L1 is the number of DRX cycles in which at least one occasion of the CSI-RS resource is overlapping with dynamic UL transmission or with non-SBFD symbols during TL1-RSRP_Measurement_Period_CSI-RS

+3> if UE is configured to report L1-RSRP for non-SBFD symbols

+4> When DRX is not configured, L1 is the number of occasions of the CSI-RS resource that are overlapping with SBFD symbols during TL1-RSRP_Measurement_Period_CSI-RS, when DRX is not configured

+4> When DRX is configured, L1 is the number of DRX cycles in which at least one occasion of the CSI-RS resource is overlapping with SBFD symbols during TL1-RSRP_Measurement_Period_CSI-RS

 For a UE supporting [support for Case 1 requirements] and when concurrent measurement gap(s) with Pre-MG(s) are configured, or a UE supporting [support for Case 2 requirements] and when concurrent measurement gap(s) with NCSG measurement gap(s) are configured, or a UE supporting concurrentMeasGap-r17 or musim-GapPreference-r17 or both concurrent measurement gap and musim-GapPreference-r17 and when concurrent gaps or periodic MUSIM gaps or both concurrent gaps and periodic MUSIM gaps are configured,

 - a CSI-RS or an SMTC occasion is not considered to be overlapped by a gap occasion if the gap occasion is dropped according to clauses 9.1.8 and 9.1.10,